deptz/augment-ui/README.md

 ### First Time Setup

 1. Start the application (`npm run dev`)
-2. Enter your JIRA API credentials in the authentication modal
+2. Enter your JIRA API credentials in the authentication modal (if `VITE_AUTO_AUTH_MODAL` is enabled)
+   - If authentication is disabled, you can still authenticate manually via Settings
 3. Credentials are stored in browser localStorage for future sessions

 ### Workflow Pattern